Statistical mechanics of phase transitions in elastic media with vanishing thermal expansion: First order transitions

-Whether or not $\mu (T<T^*)$ or $ \tilde\lambda(T<T^*)$ is larger or smaller than their counterparts at $T>T^*$ depends on the relative values of $g_1$ and $\overline g_1$, or $g_2$ and $\overline g_2$, which are free parameters in our theory, but are actually controlled by the microscopic material properties.
+Whether or not $\mu (T<T^*)$ or $ \tilde\lambda(T<T^*)$ is larger or smaller than their counterparts at $T>T^*$ depends on the relative values of $g_1$ and $\overline g_1$, or $g_2$ and $\overline g_2$, which are free parameters in our theory, but are actually controlled by the microscopic material properties, and the signs of $\overline g_1, \overline g_2$ and $m$.
 In fact, it is entirely possible that one among $\mu (T<T^*)$ and $\tilde\lambda (T<T^*)$ larger than its counterpart at $T>T^*$, whereas the other is smaller, since all of $g_1,\,\overline g_1,\,g_2,\,\overline g_2$ can in principle vary freely.
 Therefore, measurements of the elastic fluctuations should show a sudden jump across $T^*$ and should give valuable information about the material properties.
+As before, for nearly incompressible systems $\tilde \lambda$ diverges, and we need to be concerned only with the variation of $\mu$ across the first order transition.
 It is in fact possible to have instability in the ordered phase of the order parameter, leading to loss of positional order.
 That is any one among $\mu(T<T^*)$ and $\tilde\lambda(T<T^*)$ or both may be {\em negative}, if $\overline g_1$ and/or $\overline g_2$ are sufficiently large.
 Notice that this instability is independent of the system size at any dimension.
-A schematic phase diagram in the $\overline g_2^2 - \mu$ plane may be drawn, which is topologically identical to the phase diagram valid for $T\approx T_c$, valid when there is a second order transition.
+A schematic phase diagram in the $\overline g_2^2 - \mu$ plane may be drawn, which is topologically identical to the phase diagram valid for $T\approx T_c$, valid when there is a second order transition; see the phase diagram in Fig.~\ref{phase-diag3-2d}.
 In the case of first order transition the instability exists in the entire ordered phase $T<T^*$, whereas for the second order transition case, it is confined to the neighborhood of $T_c$ only.
+More intriguingly, if the order parameter $m$ is conserved, then below $T^*$, there will be (at least) two macroscopically large domains corresponding to $+m$ and $-m$.
+This means there is a possibility that the system remains stable in one domain, but gets unstable in the other.
+At the very least, the effective Lam\'e coefficients will be different in the different domains.